andrebianchessi/msc/thesis/chapters/001_acronyms.md

 # Acronyms

+- **CMs** Crashworthiness models.
+See @sec:cms.

+- **COP** Crashworthiness Optimization Problem.
+See @sec:cop.

 - **DEM** Discrete Element Method, i.e. a dynamic simulation of a system comprized of ideal masses, linear springs and linear dampers in which the equations of motion have been determined simply with Newton's second law.
+See @sec:dem.

 - **E-GA** Genetic Algorithm which calculates the loss function by explicitly integrating the ODE in time.

-- **ETE** Explicit Time Integration, i.e. numerical method for obtaining approximate solution to time-dependent ordinary differential equation.
+- **ETI** Explicit Time Integration, i.e. numerical method for obtaining approximate solution to time-dependent ordinary differential equation.
+See @sec:eti.

 - **FEM** Finite Element Method.

 - **GA** Genetic Algorithm.

 - **ML** Machine Learning.

-- **MSDS** One-dimensional Masses-Springs-Dampers System, i.e. a one dimensional mechanical system composed of ideal masses, linear springs and linear dampers.

 - **ODE** Ordinary Differential Equation.